-Situation How to score Sounded out If a word is sounded out without blending, it is incorrect.
-If a word is words sounded out and then blended, it is correct. words Words Student Says Scoring Procedure Score joy draw cloud "/j/ /oy/ draw cloud" jøy draw cloud 2 /3 joy draw cloud "/j/ /oy/ joy draw cloud" joy draw cloud 3 /3 Mand and an Words read correctly but in the wrong order are scored as incorrect.
-Word order Words Student Says Scoring Procedure Score joy draw cloud "joy cloud draw" joy draw cloud 1 /3 Omissions A word is incorrect if the student skips the word.
+Situation How to score Sounded out If a word is sound If a word is sounded out without blending, it is incorrect.
+If a word is words sounded out and then blended, it is correct.
+Words Words Student Says Scoring Procedure Score joy draw cloud "/j/ /oy/ draw cloud" jøy draw cloud 2 /3 joy draw cloud "/j/ /oy/ joy draw cloud" joy draw cloud 3 /3 Mand and a Words read correctly but in the wrong order are scored as incorrect.
+Word order Words Student Says Scoring Procedure Score joy draw cloud "joy cloud draw" joy draw cloyd 1 /3 Omissions A word is incorrect if the student skips the word.
 If the student skips an entire line, cross out the line and record a score of 0 for that line.